gautamthareja/flappybirdAI/README.md

 In the config file, the congiguration for the NEAT algorithm has been done by setting various parameters like the population number in each gen, the probability of mutation etc.

-The project has been done with insipration and guidance by Tech with Tim on youtube.
+The project has been done with insipration and guidance from Tech with Tim on youtube.